-Syriac began as an unwritten spoken dialect of Old Aramaic in northern Mesopotamia.
-Syriac is a dialect of Middle Aramaic that was once spoken across much of the Fertile Crescent.
-Having first appeared as a script in the 1st century AD after being spoken as an unwritten language for five centuries, Classical Syriac became a major literary language throughout the Middle East from the 4th to the 8th centuries, the classical language of Edessa, preserved in a large body of Syriac literature.
+An Syriac manuscript.
+The Syriac language is a dialect of Middle Aramaic that was once spoken across much of the Fertile Crescent.
+Classical Syriac became a major literary language throughout the Middle East from the to the centuries,